vpicon/dotfiles/SETUP.md

-# Installation Instructions
+# System Setup
-This document follows step-by-step instructions to install arch-linux as it is on my setup.
-The following installation assumes a UEFI firmware machine.
+This document gives initial setup steps as done in my machine.
+The following installation assumes a UEFI firmware board.

 This installation follows the [official arch install guide](https://wiki.archlinux.org/title/Installation_guide).

-Installation is done from the live bootable device environment.
+Installation is done from a live bootable device environment (USB).

 ## 1. Create File System